What’s air quality like in Bristol?

 There are legal limits set for air pollution.
 Annual mean objectives for nitrogen dioxide are set at 40μg/m3 (microgrammes per metre cubed) and hourly 200μg/m3 with a permissible 18 hours per year above the 200μg/m3 limit allowed respectively.

-Bristol regularly breaks the annual mean threshold on pollution for NO2.
+Bristol regularly breaks the annual mean air quality objective for NO2.